 Two-dimensional (2D) carbon-based materials such as graphene, graphene oxide (GO), and reduced graphene oxide (rGO) have been used for various of applications, such as electronics, sensors, separations, and coatings, due to their distinctive structures and properties [1, 2].
 Chemical reduction of GO using hydrazine, which is the most efficient reductant, however hydrazine is highly toxic and carcinogenic [3, 4].
-Besides, the stability of rGO which more favorable in polar protic solvents limits in large-scale and
+Besides, the stability of rGO which more favorable in polar protic solvents limits in large-scale and sustainable productions [5, 6].
+Therefore, replacing it with greener reductant which stable in universal solvent is crucial for a sustainable synthesis of rGO.
+For the ease of production of rGO, we had adapted flow synthesis method which has advantages such as effective heat transfer, faster and safer reaction, easy scale-up and continuous process [7, 8].

-- safer reaction, easy scale-up and continuous process [7, 8].
-It distinctive structures and properties [1, 2].
-Chemical uction of GO using hydrazine, which is the most efficient reductant, however hydrazine is highly toxic and car - due to the presence of remaining oxygenated functional groups and structural defects [9, 10].
+rGO has been proposed in supercapacitor applications and characterized in term electrochemical performance due to the presence of remaining oxygenated functional groups and structural defects [9, 10].
 However, the theoretical capacitance of 550 F g-1 of graphene has not been achieved which draws the attention of this research [11].
 Besides, there are some other types of capacitive materials, such as hexaferrites, metal oxides, conductive polymers, etc. [12-15].
-Furthermore, hydrazine-reduced-GO coated on nickel foam was proven able to achieve capacitance of 166.8 mF cm-3 at scan rate of 10 mV s-1 in 5 M lithium chloride electrolyte solution [16].
+Furthermore, hydrazine-reduced-GO coated on nickel foam wa 53 oven able to achieve capacitance of 166.8 mF cm-3 at scan rate of 10 mV s-1 in 5 M lithium chloride electrolyte solution [16].
 Gong et al. synthesized hydrothermally reduced GO, and its specific capacitance was 67.9 F/g [17].
-Graphene synthesis via chemical vapor deposition method using methane gas on nickel foam was studied by Chen et al., and a specific capacitance of 55.3 F g-1 was obtained using 1 M sodium acetate and 1 M magnesium sulfate as electrolyte [18].
+Graphene synthesis via chemical vapor deposition method using n 59 ane gas on nickel foam was studied by Chen et al., and a specific capacitance of 55.3 F g-1 was obtained using 1 M sodium acetate and 1 M magnesium sulfate as electrolyte [18].